Sanity11/blog/README.md

     $db = new PDO('mysql:host=mysql;dbname=blog;charset=utf8mb4', 'blog', 'blog');

-Likewise php_fpm is running on php_fpm:9000, for your nginx config you could for example do:
+Likewise php_fpm is running on php_fpm:9000, for your nginx config you do for example:

     location ~ ^/index\.php(/|$) {
         fastcgi_pass php_fpm:9000;